 - Loss of appetite.

-A sample of the blood is taken from the body to test for a substance called prostate-specific antigen (PSA).
-In case of a large prostate the levels of PSA in reported to be higher than normal.
-However, in the case of Prostate cancer, the levels of PSA are recorded severely high in the blood.
+- Blood Tests: A sample of the blood is taken from the body to test for a substance called prostate-specific antigen (PSA).
+In the case of a large prostate the levels of PSA in reported to be higher than normal.
+However, in the case of prostate cancer, the levels of PSA are recorded severely high in the blood.
 In case the levels are high, the doctor would recommend further testing.

-Various tissues, organs, and bones are diagnosed through imaging techniques.
-The techniques used for the diagnosis include x-rays, ultrasounds, CT scans, MRIs or bone scan.
+- Imaging Studies: Various tissues, organs, and bones are diagnosed through imaging techniques.
+The techniques used for the diagnosis include x-rays, ultrasounds, CT scans, MRIs, or bone scan.
 The results help the doctors in identifying the size of the tumor and check for the spreading.

-A biopsy is an ultimate test that aids in fully identifying prostate cancer.
+- Biopsy: Biopsy is an ultimate test that aids in fully identifying prostate cancer.
 A small piece of the prostate is removed and checked under the microscope.
-The doctor may perform a range of tests before recommending a biopsy, including Cystoscopy, transrectal ultrasonography and more.
+The doctor may perform a range of tests before recommending a biopsy, including cystoscopy, transrectal ultrasonography and more.

 Treatment for Prostate Cancer

-The treatment of Prostate cancer involves various steps, including watchful waiting, surgery, radiation therapy, chemotherapy, cryosurgery, hormonal therapy, and/ or combination of many.
-Depending upon the size, type and grade of cancer, the doctor would suggest the best option.
-The doctors also take into account the Gleason score, and the PSA level to decide the best treatment.
+The treatment of prostate cancer in Ludhiana, Punjab involves various steps, including watchful waiting, surgery, radiation therapy, chemotherapy, cryosurgery, hormonal therapy, and/or combination of many.
+Depending upon the size, type, and grade of cancer, the doctor would suggest the best option.
+The doctor also takes into account the Gleason score, and the PSA level to decide the best treatment.
 Age, general health, and will to avail the treatment also affects the selection of the technique.

 Here are a few treatment options that the doctor may recommend:

-Also known as Prostatectomy, surgery is advisable during the early-stage prostate cancer.
-IT is also a resort in cases when cancer fails to respond to radiation therapy.
+- Surgery: Also known as prostatectomy, surgery is advisable during the early-stage prostate cancer.
+It is also a resort in cases when cancer fails to respond to radiation therapy.
 Retropubic prostatectomy is the most common type of surgery in which the prostate is removed through an abdominal incision.
 Radical perineal prostatectomy is another surgery type in which the prostate is removed through an incision in the perineum.
 Again the decision of which type of surgery should be performed depends upon the stage and grade of the condition.

-Chemotherapy can be administered in two ways- as pills or by injection.
+- Chemotherapy: Chemotherapy can be administered in two ways- as pills or by injection.
 Chemotherapy drugs fight the cancer cells and intervene in the ability of malign cells to grow and spread.
 However, chemotherapy also acts in healthy cells.
 The side effects of the therapy are prominent, even when the healthy cells recover in due course of time.
-Common side effects experienced by patients undergoing chemotherapy include nausea, vomiting, loss of appetite, fatigue, hair loss and an increased risk of infection.
-In the case of early stages of cancer, the doctors would not recommend Chemotherapy as a suggestive treatment.
+Common side effects experienced by patients undergoing chemotherapy include nausea, vomiting, loss of appetite, fatigue, hair loss, and an increased risk of infection.
+In the case of early stages of cancer, the doctors would not recommend chemotherapy as a suggestive treatment.